SEC540: Cloud Security and DevSecOps Automation

 NOTICE TO STUDENTS

-1. Conference students (In Person or Live Online): please plan to arrive 30 minutes early before your first session for lab preparation and set-up (though if you choose to complete the labs in Azure, obtaining your Azure account should happen PRIOR TO this.)
-During this time, students can confirm that their cloud accounts are properly set up, ensure laptops have virtualization enabled, copy the lab files, and start the Linux virtual machine.
-For live classes (online or in-person), the instructor will be available to assist students with laptop prep and set-up 30 minutes prior to the course start time.
+Please plan to arrive 30 minutes early before your first session for lab preparation and set-up.
+During this time, students can confirm that their cloud accounts are properly provisioned and connect to the Cloud Security Flight Simulator's DevOps server.
+For live classes (online or in-person), the instructor will be available to assist students with set-up 30 minutes prior to the course start time.
 The lecture will begin at the scheduled course start time.

 Syllabus (38 CPEs)